projetmbc/for-writing/@prism/contrib/products/luadraw/README.md

 }
 ~~~

-There are also some options.
+The `getPal` function has some options.
 To explain how this works, let's consider the following use case.

 ~~~lua
 mypal = getPal(